photoprism/photoprism-docs/docs/getting-started/updates.md

 ### Docker Compose ###

-Open a terminal and change to the folder in which the `docker-compose.yml` file has been saved.
+Open a terminal and change to the folder where the `docker-compose.yml` file was saved.
-Now run the following commands to **pull the most recent image** from Docker Hub and restart your instance in the background:
+Now run the following commands to download the most recent image from Docker Hub and restart your instance in the background:

 ```
 docker-compose pull photoprism